Air India: Financial trouble, merger with Indian and later (2000–2022)

-AirAsia India acquisition

-In November 2022, Air India announced the acquisition of 100% shareholding in AirAsia India, turning it into a subsidiary of Air India.

-Privatisation
+On 21 May 2021, it was reported that Air India was subjected to a cyberattack where the personal details of about 4.5 million customers around the world were compromised, including passport, credit card details, birthdates, name and ticket information.
+Air India's data processor, SITA, reported the data breach to Air India in around February 2021.
+The data breach involved all information which was registered in the SITA data processor between 26 August 2011 and 20 February 2021, and the cyberattackers gained access to the systems for a period of 22 days.
+Air India told passengers that there was no conclusive evidence on whether any misuse of the personal data had been reported and urged passengers to immediately change their passwords.

+Post privatisation (2022–present)
-On 28 June 2017, the Government of India approved the privatisation of Air India.
-A committee has been set up to start the process.

-In March 2018, the Government issued an Expression of Interest (EOI) to sell 76% stake of Air India, along with low-cost airline Air India Express, and a 50% stake of AISATS, a ground handling joint venture with Singapore Airport Terminal Services (SATS).
-According to the EOI, the new owner would have to take on a debt of ₹33392 crore and a bid would have to be submitted by mid-May as the Government wanted to complete the selling process by the end of 2018, but no private firms showed any interest in buying the debt-laden airline.
+On 28 June 2017, the Government of India approved the privatisation of Air India and set up a committee to decide the details.
+In March 2018, the Government issued an Expression of Interest (EOI) to sell a 76% stake in Air India, along with low-cost airline Air India Express, and a 50% stake in AISATS, a ground handling joint venture with Singapore Airport Terminal Services (SATS).
+According to the EOI, the new owner would have to take on a debt of ₹33392 crore and a bid would have to be submitted by mid-May as the Government wanted to complete the selling process by the end of 2018.
+However, no private firms showed any interest to buy a share in the debt-laden airline.